JuliaLang/julia/doc/stdlib/parallel.rst

    Returns the index of the current worker into the ``pids`` vector, i.e., the list of workers mapping the SharedArray

+.. function:: close(S::SharedArray)

+   SharedArray's need to be explictly closed. ``close`` frees all resources associated with the SharedArray and needs to be called once.
+It will typically be called from the driver process which created the array.

 Cluster Manager Interface
 -------------------------